Bordeaux 2017 - ITINERARY

 |05.15 pm Arrival and check-in at Hotel/Restaurant Le Vignoble-France et Angleterre in Pauillac.

+The hotels sits right at the waterfront of the Gironde estuary.
 The rest of the afternoon is free.
-Time to visit the “Maison du Vin” not far from the hotel on the other side of the street, to stroll along the banks of the Gironde, to explore the village of Pauillac, or simply relax!
+Time to visit the “Maison du Vin” not far from the hotel on the other side of the street, to stroll along the banks of the Gironde, to explore the sleepy village of Pauillac, or simply relax!
 Dinner is on your own.

 DAY 7: Tuesday, September 12